ibm-cloud-docs/vpc/security-groups-default.md

 Inbound rules to allow pinging and SSH are not automatically added to the default security group.

-## Updating the default security group using the UI
+## Updating the default security group in the UI
 {: #example-modifying-the-default-sg-rules-using-ui}
 {: ui}